By: Tiffany Huff, Motivational Speaker and Purpose Pusher

 ∞Pursue Your Passions

 Anybody who knows my Ziggy knows that football is his passion.
 He plays, he watches, he reads books and writes poems about it.
 At practice, he is usually the last kid off the field, and is quite the leader on his pee wee team.
 He LOVES the game, PERIOD.
 The same should be said about you.
+You might not play video games with your kid, but you gotta be passionate about something.
 What are you passionate about?
 Do the people who know you well know your passion?
 Do you spend time to learn more, get better at and consistently pursue your passion?
 If you haven’t been, now is the time to start!

 ∞Take a Nap